Data Protection Notice of Kreditschutzverband von 1870 pursuant to the GDPR

 • where applicable: a reasoned contestation of the receivable based on the merits,

-• where applicable: information on the conclusion of a redemption agreement,
+• where applicable: information on the conclusion of a repayment agreement,

-• where applicable: point in time at which redemption occurred, and an indication whether redemption resulted from full repayment.
+where applicable: point in time at which repayment occurred, and an indication whether the receivable has been fully or partly repaid.

 3.4.
 What happens with the data processed in the warning list?

-The data stored in the warning list is not made public.
-It may only be retrieved by banks if there is a legitimate lawful interest (e.g.: new business opportunity or existing contractual relationship with the debtor concerned).
+The data stored in the warning list is not publicly accessible.
+It may only be retrieved by banks if there is a legitimate lawful interest (e.g. new business opportunity or existing contractual relationship with a data-subject debtor).
 The bank also only uses the retrieved data for the specific purpose of the warning list.

 3.5.
-Potential recipients of the personal data processed in the warning list
+Potential recipients of the personal data in the warning list

-As previously explained, data entered in the warning list may only be retrieved by banks.
-If the data of the debtor concerned is processed in the warning list, banks may obtain such data if there is a lawful interest.
+As previously explained, data entered in the warning list may only be retrieved by banks with authorised access.

 In addition, we use processors to process data in the warning list.
 Personal data is transmitted to them as well.
-These processors are:
+The processors are the following:

 3.6.
 Purpose of data processing in the warning list